 Nearest Metro station: Metro: Place du Clichy or Europe.

-Is a dedicated co-working space in Paris where young freelancers can collaborate and be more productive and a place where you can host your next workshop.
+A dedicated co-working space in Paris where young freelancers can collaborate and be more productive.
+You can also host your workshops here.

 Address:29 rue de Meaux 19e Paris